TRUBA-HPC/Belgeler/source/education/pytorch/tensors.rst

 ..
 Tensors can be created by specifying the required tensor shape.
 In this case, the tensor will be populated with constant values which can be random or user-specified.
 The shape is specified as multiple arguments, a tuple, or a list.
 The following are some examples:

-Tensörler, gerekli tensör şekli belirtilerek oluşturulabilir.
-Bu durumda tensör, rastgele veya kullanıcı tanımlı olabilen sabit değerlerle doldurulacaktır. Şekil, birden çok bağımsız değişken, bir demet veya bir liste olarak belirtilir.
+Bir tensör, gerekli tensör şekli belirtilerek oluşturulabilir.
+Bu durumda veri yapısı, rastgele veya kullanıcı tarafından tanımlanabilen sabit bir değerle doldurulabilir.
+Tensörün şekli, birden çok bağımsız değişken, bir demet, veya bir liste olarak belirtilir.
 Aşağıda bazı örnekler verilmiştir:

 .. code-block:: python